 - 1. All the rules of Omaha apply to Omaha high-low split except as below. - 2.
-A qualifier of 8-or-better for low applies to all high-low split games, unless a specific posting to the contrary is displayed.
+A qualifier of 8-or-better for low is used.
+This means to win the low half of the pot, a player's hand at the showdown must have five cards of different ranks that are an eight or lower in rank.
+(An ace is the highest card and also the lowest card.)
 If there is no qualifying hand for low, the best high hand wins the whole pot.